Crohn's disease: Intestines

-The intestines, especially the colon and terminal ileum, are the most commonly affected areas of the body.
+The intestines, especially the colon and terminal ileum, are the areas of the body affected most commonly.
 Abdominal pain is a common initial symptom of Crohn's disease, especially in the lower right abdomen.
 Flatulence, bloating, and abdominal distension are additional symptoms and may also add to the intestinal discomfort.
-Pain is often accompanied by diarrhea, which may or may not be bloody.
+Pain is often accompanied by non-bloody diarrhea, however in some cases the diarrhea can be bloody.
 Inflammation in different areas of the intestinal tract can affect the quality of the feces.
-Ileitis typically results in large-volume, watery feces, while colitis may result in a smaller volume of feces of higher frequency.
+Ileitis typically results in large-volume, watery feces, while colitis may result in a smaller volume of feces of greater frequency.
 Fecal consistency may range from solid to watery.
 In severe cases, an individual may have more than 20 bowel movements per day, and may need to awaken at night to defecate.
 Visible bleeding in the feces is less common in Crohn's disease than in ulcerative colitis, but is not unusual.
 Bloody bowel movements are usually intermittent, and may be bright red, dark maroon, or even black in color.
 The color of bloody stool depends on the location of the bleed.
 In severe Crohn's colitis, bleeding may be copious.

 Stomach and esophagus

-The stomach is rarely the sole or predominant site of CD.
-To date there are only a few documented case reports of adults with isolated gastric CD and no reports in the pediatric population.
-Isolated stomach involvement is very unusual presentation accounting for less than 0.07% of all gastrointestinal CD.
-Rarely, the esophagus and stomach may be involved in Crohn's disease.
-These can cause symptoms including difficulty swallowing (dysphagia), upper abdominal pain, and vomiting.
+The stomach is rarely the sole or predominant site of Crohn's disease.
+To date, there are only a few documented case reports of adults with isolated gastric Crohn's disease and no reports in the pediatric population.
+Isolated stomach involvement is very unusual presentation accounting for less than 0.07% of all gastrointestinal Crohn's disease.
+However, the esophagus and stomach are increasingly understood to be affected in people with intestinal Crohn's disease.
+Recent studies suggest upper GI involvement occurs in 13-16% of cases, typically presenting after distal symptoms.
+Upper gastrointestinal symptoms may include difficulty swallowing (dysphagia), painful swallowing (odynophagia), upper abdominal pain, and vomiting.

 Oropharynx (mouth)

-The mouth may be affected by recurrent sores (aphthous ulcers).
+The mouth may be affected by recurrent canker sores (aphthous ulcers).
 Recurrent aphthous ulcers are common; however, it is not clear whether this is due to Crohn's disease or simply that they are common in the general population.
 Other findings may include diffuse or nodular swelling of the mouth, a cobblestone appearance inside the mouth, granulomatous ulcers, or pyostomatitis vegetans.
-Medications that are commonly prescribed to treat CD, such as anti-inflammatory and sulfa-containing drugs, may cause lichenoid drug reactions in the mouth.
+Medications that are commonly prescribed to treat Crohn's disease, such as anti-inflammatory and sulfa-containing drugs, may cause lichenoid drug reactions in the mouth.
 Fungal infection such as candidiasis is also common due to the immunosuppression required in the treatment of the disease.
 Signs of anemia such as pallor and angular cheilitis or glossitis are also common due to nutritional malabsorption.

 People with Crohn's disease are also susceptible to angular stomatitis, an inflammation of the corners of the mouth, and pyostomatitis vegetans.